Hitman: Contracts: Gameplay

 Contracts continues the trend of context sensitive actions, which means that one button is used in multiple situations for multiple uses.
 For example, when the player is near a door, the context sensitive button will allow the player to perform door-relevant actions such as keyhole-peeking, lock picking, or if allowed, simply opening it.
-When the player is near an unconscious or dead NPC, the same button will allow the ability to either acquire the person's outfit, or drag the body to an area where it will not be found by guards.
+When the player is near an unconscious or dead NPC, the same button will allow the ability to either acquire the person's outfit, or drag the body to an area where it will not be found by various types of guards.

 Along with the context sensitive button, the "Suspicion Meter" returns as well; this meter informs players of how close they are to blowing their respective cover.
 Actions like excess running indoors, brandishing weapons openly, residing in restricted areas, or sneaking can raise suspicion.
 Proximity will also usually raise the meter.
 If the "Suspicion Meter" fills, guards will open fire on sight of the player and the current cover becomes useless.
 If the guards discover a fallen body, or if an unconscious person wakes and alerts them, the "Suspicion Meter" will raise much faster than it would otherwise.

 Disguises can be either found in the environment or taken from the bodies of male NPCs.
 Depending on the disguise, the player can then access areas restricted to most individuals in a level.
 These disguises can be seen through by guards, as stated above; e.g. if guards in a level are all wielding shotguns, a player dressed as a guard but not similarly equipped will draw more suspicion.
 Also, certain behaviors (like picking locks) will cause guards to see through a disguise as well.